runatlantis/atlantis/runatlantis.io/docs/server-configuration.md

   Terraform binaries here.
 If Atlantis loses this directory, [locks](locking.html) will be lost and unapplied plans will be lost.

+  Note that the atlantis user is restricted to `~/.atlantis`.
+  If you set the `--data-dir` flag to a path outside of Atlantis its home directory, ensure that you grant the atlantis user the correct permissions.

 ### `--default-tf-version`
   ```bash
   atlantis server --default-tf-version="v0.12.31"